rhubarb-geek-nz/SQLiteConnection/README.md

 Very simple `PowerShell` module for creating a connection to an `SQLite` database.

-The module contains the native shared libraries containing the `SQLite` implementation.

 # Build

 Use `dotnet` to build the module directory.